How to Chestnut

 The chestnut has long played an important role in the Mediterranean diet: during Classical antiquity, Homer and Pliny mention chestnut cultivation spread throughout the entire Italian peninsul; by the Middle Age, chestnuts were staple products through much of Italy, from Piemonte to Lazio.
 Interesting fact: Il Castagno dei Cento Cavalli — The Chestnut of 100 Horses — is believed to be the oldest chestnut tree in the world.
 Growing on the eastern ridges of Mount Etna, the volcano in Sicilia, it is estimated to be 2,000 to 4,000 years old.

 This fall, discover how to incorporate this nutritious fruit (yes, it's a fruit!) into your life with our guide!

-9. Check out our menus!
-At Eataly we think and cook seasonally!
-Our chefs at our New York, Chicago, and soon-to-be Boston locations are always excited to combine the best ingredients offered by nature each season of the year.
+At Eataly, we think and cook seasonally!
+Our chefs are always excited to combine the best ingredients offered by nature each season of the year.
 Check our daily specials, and you just might find chestnuts.
 (Peep the below fall dream: roasted honeynut squash filled with chestnuts paired with kale, pumpkin seeds, and cranberries — all topped with a creamy goat cheese sauce.)